zeebe-io/enhancements/ZEP001-triage-process.md

 # Scope
 [scope]: #scope

 This proposal is meant to serve as the primary guidelines when it comes to triaging issues for Zeebe, and is therefore only mandatory in Zeebe.
-It can however be used as a starting for other projects.
+It can however be used as a starting point for other projects.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation